pbuckner/x-plane_plugins/XPython/docs/source/development/modules/processing.rst

 .. py:function:: createFlightLoop(callback, phase=0, refCon=None)

-  Create a flightloop callback and return a :py:data:`flightLoopID` which can be used to change or destroy it.

   :param function callback: function to be called based on schedule
   :param XPLMFlightLoopPhaseType phase: flag to run before or after X-Plane integrates flight model.
   :param Any refCon: reference constant passed to your callback function
+  :return: :data:`XPLMFlightLoopID` capsule

+  Create a flightloop callback and return a :data:`XPLMFlightLoopID` which can be used to change or destroy it.

-  The flight loop callback is initialized as unscheduled: You'll need to call :py:func:`scheduleFlightLoop`.
+  The flight loop callback is initialized as unscheduled: You'll need to call :func:`scheduleFlightLoop`.

   Your *callback* function takes four parameters and must return an interval.
   `Official SDK <https://developer.x-plane.com/sdk/XPLMProcessing/#XPLMFlighLoop_f>`__ :index:`XPLMFlighLoop_f`